A Learning Environment for Butterfly Friends and Enthusiasts

 Butterflies are our primary focus, but all of nature is connected and interdependent; so we do research in many ecological areas.
-To have stable, healthy butterflies, we must also have clean water and healthy plant, insect and amphibian populations, so our research extends to these areas.
-The Conservatory land is adjacent to a natural reserve and two rivers, where we conduct and monitor diversity surveys, environmental studies, and water quality programs.
+To have stable, healthy butterflies, we must also have clean water and healthy plants, along with insect and amphibian populations, so our research extends to these areas.
+The Conservatory land is adjacent to the rainforest reserves above this village, and two rivers form corridors to the reserve, where we conduct and monitor diversity surveys, environmental studies, and water quality programs.

 There are programs for visiting professors and students in many areas, including biology, ecology, water quality, diversity surveys, and environmental studies.
-We also accommodate student volunteers in the areas of butterflies, frogs, plants and water quality.
-Contact our Regent Biologist for further information on these programs.
+We also accommodate student volunteers in the areas of butterflies, frogs, plants, and water quality.
+Contact us directly at our email for further information on these programs.